+Per Share Total

-Per Unit Total Initial public offering price \$ 6.00 \$ 24,999,996 Underwriting discounts and commissions (1) \$ 0.48 \$ 2,000,000 Proceeds to us, before expenses \$ 5.52 \$ 22,999,996
+Initial public offering price \$ \$

+Underwriting discounts and commissions (1) \$ \$

+Proceeds to us, before expenses \$ \$

 (1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting (Conflicts of Interest)" beginning on page 142.
+See "Underwriting" beginning on page 142.

-We have granted the underwriters an option to purchase up to 624,999 additional shares of common stock and/or up to an additional 624,999 Warrants to purchase up to 624,999 shares of common stock.
-The purchase price to be paid per additional share of Common Stock will be \$5.999, less underwriting discounts and commissions, and the purchase price to be paid per additional Warrant will be \$0.001, less underwriting discounts and commissions.
-If the underwriters exercise this option in full, the total underwriting discounts and commissions will be \$2,299,999 and the total proceeds to us, before expenses, from the over-allotment option exercise will be \$26,449,991.
+We have granted the underwriters an option to purchase up to 666,666 additional shares of common stock at the public offering price per share, less the underwriting discount, for 30 days after the date of this prospectus to cover over-allotments, if any.
+If the underwriters exercise this option in full, the total underwriting discounts and commissions will be \$ and the additional proceeds to us, before expenses, from the over-allotment option exercise will be \$ .

-The underwriters expect to deliver the securities comprising the Units on or about December 10, 2021.
+The underwriters expect to deliver the shares of our common stock in the offering on or about , 2021.